 Pistrucci's designs, modified and cast by Royal Mint engravers, quickly appeared on the obverse of the Half-Crown, Shilling and Sixpence.
 Dubbed the 'Bull Head', the effigy was not popular, inciting the perfectionist Pistrucci to blame the Royal Mint's craftsmen and take up steel engraving himself.

-Pistrucci's unflattering Bull Head on an 1817 George III Silver Half-Crown.
-The design was changed for later issues.
+Pistrucci's unflattering Bull Head effigy of King George III on an 1817 silver Halfcrown.
+The portrait was changed for later issues.

 Wellesley-Pole sought 'perfect form and exquisite taste' in the coins he commissioned and he certainly found this in the next design he sought from Pistrucci.
 Inspired by a cameo carved for Lady Spencer, Wellesley-Pole contracted Pistrucci to craft the reverse of the new Sovereign.

-For a fee of 100 guineas Pistrucci created a coin regarded by some as the most beautiful ever produced.
-His timeless George and the Dragon motif featured on the first modern Sovereign, minted in 1817 under George III, and was used on Sovereigns of George IV, Victoria and every subsequent British monarch.
+For a fee of 100 Guineas, Pistrucci created a coin regarded by some as the most beautiful ever produced.
+His timeless George and the Dragon motif featured on the first modern Sovereign, minted in 1817 under King George III, and was used on Sovereigns of King George IV, Queen Victoria and every subsequent British monarch.

 Pistrucci's Saint George is nude but for a helmet, evoking an ancient Greek warrior, in a dynamic portrayal that sees the Saint triumphing over a beast, trampled beneath his horses' hooves.
 Pistrucci worked from life, using a hotel waiter to pose as England's patron saint for this iconic engraving.